 Key Stage 1 (5-7 years)

-Our Transition class (Year 1) allows children the opportunity to move seamlessly from more the play-based learning of Early Years into the slightly more formal teaching of Key Stage One.
-Our broad-based curriculum places much emphasis on literacy and numeracy with lively oral work engaging the interest of the children and encouraging the development of skills.
+Year 1 allows children the opportunity to move seamlessly from more the play-based learning of Early Years into the slightly more formal teaching of Key Stage 1.
+Our broad based curriculum places much emphasis on literacy and numeracy with lively oral work engaging the interest of the children and encouraging their development of skills.

 Mathematically, as during the preceding Foundation Stage, there is much practical work with emphasis on the further development of mathematical language, mental strategies and problem solving.
 The children are taken at a challenging pace, yet with differentiated tasks enabling all to progress at a level suited to their needs.
 Our purpose is to develop confident, skilful mathematicians who enjoy their subject.

-Singing and music making activities are an integral part of the curriculum as are gymnastics and games.
-French too is taught by a specialist teacher throughout Junior House, beginning in the Early Years.
+Singing and music marking activities are activities are an integral part of the curriculum as are gymnastics and games.
+French too is taught by a specialist teacher throughout Junior House, beginning in Early Years.

 The pastoral aspects of the curriculum are seen as being as important as the academic ones.
 The children have weekly Religious Education lessons, based on the school's Christian ethos, but with insights into other religions and cultures.
 Circule Time, in which issues such as friendships and feelings are considered, is planned into the timetable on a regular basis.